 - Grant or revoke Memory's access to integrated apps;

 - Contact our dedicated data protection officer.

 Only you can see your privately tracked data.

 Data sharing in Memory is built on a model of employee consent.
 Your boss and colleagues can see the final time sheet you approve, but they can never access your tracked Memory data.
 No screenshots, geo-tagging or weird mouse monitoring – employers can never infringe an employee’s right to data privacy in Timely.

 Your Memory data is securely stored.

 Data will be processed and stored in the EU by our sub-supplier and sub-processor, Amazon Web Services (AWS).
-AWS is Privacy Shield-certified, so transfer of data to it will be in compliance with EU law.
+AWS services are GDPR compliant, so transfer of data to it will be in compliance with EU law.
 We are fully compliant with the GDPR, DSGVO and SOC2.